bmoazen/MechaCar_Statistical_Analysis/README.md

 [Link](/Results/LinRegFitResiduals.PNG) <br />

 ## Summary Statistics on Suspension Coils
-The total summary statistics for the PSI in the suspension coils is given below, as well as the summary statistics grouoed by manufacturing lot.<br />
+The total summary statistics for the PSI in the suspension coils is given below, as well as the summary statistics grouped by manufacturing lot.<br />
 ![](/Results/TotalSummary.PNG) <br />
 [Link](/Results/TotalSummary.PNG) <br />
 ![](/Results/LotSummaryStats.PNG) <br />